Updated September 30, 2022

 We remind you that falling short of your goal doesn’t mean you failed -- not if you look at it like you’re a scientist studying your own habits.
 We encourage you to “try, try again” until your new habit sticks and then to celebrate any steps forward you’ve taken, small or large.

-We cheer you on, so you can continue to succeed at living your best life -- in 2023 and beyond.
+We cheer you on, so you can continue to succeed at living your best life -- this year and beyond.
 Plus, we feature stories from others who have persisted through challenging times.

 We'll end the year with a celebration of regular Alaskans doing what they love, showcased in inspirational videos.
 We hope you join them in a way that's right for you.
 We'll leave up the following links, and this whole microsite, for your future reference.